 Dog parks are fenced-in, outdoor grounds designated for off-leash dog play.
-There are many variations – some safer and more pleasurable than others for your dog.
-Also, like any other social activity, it’s important for dog owners to know basic rules of etiquette.
-In this case, it’s not just a matter of a social faux pas — failing to comply can put your dog and other pets at risk.
+There are many variations, and are some safer and more fun for your dog than others.
+Also, like any other social activity, it’s important for dog owners to know the expectations.
+In this case, it’s not just a matter of a social cues.
+Failing to follow the unspoken rules can put your dog and other pets at risk.

-Is Your Dog Ready for a Dog Park Experience?
+Is Your Dog Ready for a Dog Park?

 Some dogs may not be ready to visit a dog park.
-Following are characteristics of dogs who should not visit – at least not yet.
+Following are characteristics of dogs who are not yet ready to go to a dog park:

 - Puppies younger than 4 months old who have not had all of their vaccinations should never be around dogs you don’t know.

 - Dogs that aren’t up-to-date on their vaccinations should stay home.
-AKC Chief Veterinary Officer Dr. Jerry Klein recommends that dogs spending time in dog parks be vaccinated for bordetella, leptospirosis, and canine influenza.
-They should also be treated with flea, tick, and heartworm.
+Dr. Jerry Klein, Chief Veterinary Office for the AKC, recommends that dogs spending time in dog parks be vaccinated for bordetella, leptospirosis, and canine influenza.
+They should also be treated with flea, tick, and heartworm prevention methods.

-- If your dog is in heat or coming into season, keep her at home — unless you want unplanned puppies or to stir up an aggressive interest in male dogs.
+- If your dog is in heat or coming into season, keep them at home to avoid unplanned puppies or stirring up an aggressive interest in male dogs.

 - Any dog showing signs of illness should stay home.
 It may be something contagious and also cause the dog to feel unsociable.

-- Socialize your dog to other dogs before you go.
-If your dog is shy or nervous, the dog park may be a nightmare for him.
+- Socialize your dog with other dogs before you go.
+If your dog is shy or nervous, the dog park may be a nightmare for them.

 - Reactive or aggressive dogs may not welcome an onrush of strange dogs anywhere, including a dog park.